tfhe/tfhe/installation.md

 tests, fftw), which are described in the advanced section at the bottom of this page.

-Once you exit the configuration tool (by choosing congigure and generate of course), you can build and install the library.
+Once you exit the configuration tool (by choosing configure and generate of course), you can build and install the library.

 ~~~sh